vijaycs85/simple_sitemap/README.txt

 It is possible to hook into link generation by implementing hook_simple_sitemap_links_alter(&$links){} in a custom module and altering the link array.

-Need to support a non-core entity type?
-In case you would like to support an entity type provided by a contrib module:

- * Create a feature request in simple_sitemap's issue queue and submit a plugin (as patch), or wait until a patch is submitted by the community or a maintainer.

- * As soon as a patch is found working, create an issue in the contrib module's queue and submit a slightly altered patch created against that module.

- * Link the contrib module's issue on the simple_sitemap issue created earlier.

 HOW CAN YOU CONTRIBUTE?